chrisspeaks/agencyflow-replit/PROJECT_DOCUMENTATION.md

 ### Dashboard Stats Not Updating
 1. Refresh the page
 2. Check user is assigned to projects
-3. Verify RLS policies allow user to see data
+3. Verify user has proper role permissions

 ---

 ## Support & Documentation

 For additional help:
-- Check the Supabase documentation: https://supabase.com/docs
+- Review server logs for debugging
-- Review edge function logs for debugging
+- Check the PostgreSQL documentation for database queries
 - Contact your system administrator for access issues

 ---